Articulating the value of humanities education

 ▸ The Questions

-For the first year of the series, I interviewed the four undergraduate fellows currently participating in the institute’s yearlong research seminar.
+For the first year of the video series, I interviewed the four undergraduate fellows currently participating in the institute’s yearlong research seminar.
 I developed open-ended questions that would prompt them to share their experience as authentically as possible:

 How would you describe the seminar?